theladyjaye/pyquerystring/README.md

 	from urlparse import parse_qs
 ```

 does not understand the concept of data structures.
-When given a quesry string of:
+When given a query string of:

 	&dog=lucy&dog=tucker&dog=radar&id=11